Lost in Food

 Some recipes add garlic at this point, however, I think the rawness of garlic can overpower all the other flavours in the dish, which is why I don't add it.
 Instead, I add some chopped spring onions right at the end of the cook, for a burst of freshness.

-Easy egg fried rice recipe – cooking the egg!
+Easy egg fried rice recipe, how to cook the egg!

 I've tried various ways of cooking the egg in egg fried rice.
 Some recipes require you to cook the egg with some of the other ingredients, however this results in everything being too soggy and the egg too broken up.